Cwickniss/CEH-bootcamp/README.md

 *	This link above is open one day before class and 5 days after
 # Ways to build lab for 20250730
 *	 https://github.com/deanbushmiller/CEH-bootcamp/wiki/Z-Non-oreilly-way-to-build-lab
-*	The new way (below) requires the O'Reilly images to be uploaded ( NOT READY )
+*	The new way (below) requires the O'Reilly images to be uploaded ( READY )
 *	We can build the lab at the beginning of class

-# DO NOT DO for 20250730 - 31 class
+# Will work for 20251105-06 class
 # AWS Lab Environment Deployment Guide
 	You will not need to install any software locally to run this lab.
 	You will need an AWS account and a creditcard on file with Amazon.